Budgeting for Employee Recognition

 Table of Contents

-Organizations are overwhelmingly finding that to take part in today’s competitive labor market and retain great employees, they must strengthen their employee experience holistically through unique benefits, flexibility, and proactive employee engagement initiatives.
+Organizations are overwhelmingly finding that to retain great employees, they must strengthen their employee experience holistically through unique benefits, flexibility, and proactive employee engagement initiatives.
 One proven way to enhance employee engagement is through regular, meaningful recognition.
 The benefits of employee recognition programs are undeniable and plentiful.

 When proposing employee recognition solutions, HR leaders are often tasked with building a budget for an enhanced program to get executive buy-in.